timklapdor/csulx/_strategies/Blogging.md

 #### Motivation

-The use of Thinkspace for blogging (Wordpress platform) is an essential objective within the MKNDI course.
+The use of Thinkspace for blogging (Wordpress platform) is an essential objective within the [Master of Education (Knowledge Networks and Digital Innovation course](http://csu.edu.au/digital).
 Emphasis is on reflective practice, sharing new resources and ideas, synthesising subject content, and responding to others as part of the learning continuum.
 ‘Blogging’ as such provides for interaction between learners and with the wider community as well as group-based activities.
 It is also an integral part of assessment for each of these subjects and as such students are encouraged to blog regularly across the session.

 #### Implementation